Crypto-TII/CryptographicEstimators/README.md

 ## Getting Started 🚀

-This project is meant to be run through a terminal as a Python package.
+This project is designed to be run through a terminal as a Python package.
 You can also access the estimators through [this](https://estimators.crypto.tii.ae/) user friendly and installation-free web application.

 ### Prerequisites ✔️

-You would need to have Python 3 installed in your machine.
+You need to have Python 3 installed on your machine.

 **Optional:** If you want to install the package in an isolated [Python virtual environment](https://docs.python.org/3/library/venv.html), run